appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 3. Enable the **Multi Row** property, and configure the `name` and `phone` columns to be editable.
 Additionally, set **Primary key column** to `id`.

-4. Create a new query using the `updatedRows` reference property to retrieve all the data associated with the updated rows.
+4. Create a new query using the `updatedRows` reference property.

 ```sql
 UPDATE users